yazz/VisualJS/README.md

-### Is Coils for me?
+### Is AppShare for me?
 <img height='350px' src='http://i.imgur.com/QsIsjo8.jpg' />

-Coils may be for you if you can answer 'yes' to the following:
+AppShare may be for you if you can answer 'yes' to the following:

 1. You want a batteries included opinionated web framework like Rails or Meteor
 2. You believe that Clojurescript is cool